Jimmy McGriff: 1960s: First combos

 McGriff formed a combo that played around Philadelphia and often featured tenor saxophonist Charles Earland (who soon switched permanently to organ, and became one of the instrument's renowned performers).
 During this time, McGriff also accompanied such artists as Don Gardner, Arthur Prysock, Candido and Carmen McRae, who came through town for local club dates.

 In 1961, McGriff's trio was offered the chance to record an instrumental version of Ray Charles' hit "I've Got a Woman" by Joe Lederman's Jell Records, a small independent label.
 When the record received substantial local airplay, Juggy Murray's Sue label picked it up and recorded a full album of McGriff's trio, released in 1962.
 The album also turned out another hit in McGriff's "All About My Girl", establishing McGriff's credentials as a fiery blues-based organist, well-versed in gospel, soul and "fatback groove".

 McGriff recorded a series of popular albums for the Sue label between 1962 and 1965, ending with what still stands as one of his finest examples of blues-based jazz, Blues for Mister Jimmy.
 When producer Sonny Lester started his Solid State record label in 1966, he recruited McGriff to be his star attraction.
 Lester framed McGriff in many different groups, performing a wide variety of styles and giving the organist nearly unlimited opportunities to record.
 McGriff was heard everywhere from an all-star tribute to Count Basie: The Big Band (1966), a series of "organ and blues band" albums such as Honey (1968) and A Thing to Come By (1969), funk classics like Electric Funk (1970), covering pop hits ("Cherry", "Blue Moon", "The Way You Look Tonight") and such original singles as "The Worm" and "Step One".

 During this time, McGriff performed at clubs and concert halls worldwide.
 He settled in Newark, New Jersey, and eventually opened his own supper club, The Golden Slipper - where he recorded Black Pearl and another live album, Chicken Fried Soul with Junior Parker in 1971.
 Beginning in 1969, he also performed regularly with Buddy Rich's band, though the two were only recorded once together in 1974 on The Last Blues Album Volume 1.

 1970s–1980s

 McGriff "retired" from the music industry in 1972 to start a horse farm in Connecticut.
 But Sonny Lester's new record company, Groove Merchant, kept issuing McGriff records at a rate of three or four a year.
 By 1973, McGriff was touring relentlessly and actively recording again.
 Around this time, disco was gaining a hold in jazz music and McGriff's flexibility proved infallible.
-He produced some of his best music during this period: Stump Juice (1975), Red Beans (1976) and Outside Looking In (1978).
+He produced some of his best music during this period: Stump Juice (1975), The Mean Machine (1976), Red Beans (1976) and Outside Looking In (1978).
 These albums still stand out today as excellent documents of McGriff's organ playing.